What Is Dialectical Behavior Therapy (DBT)?

 DBT Skills Training Groups

 • Interpersonal effectiveness – Borderline personality disorder is defined by unstable personal relationships.
 Interpersonal effectiveness helps people with BPD and other disorders improve interpersonal relationships.
-Communication, conflict resolution, and other important relationship skills and taught and practiced.
+Communication, conflict resolution, and other important relationship skills are taught and practiced.

-• Mindfulness – Have you ever felt “stuck” in a negative emotion and do not know how to get out of of it?
+• Mindfulness – Have you ever felt “stuck” in a negative emotion and do not know how to get out of it?
 Mindfulness is about staying in the present moment without judging the situation.
 This can help you move on or let go of difficult emotions rather than remaining “stuck.”

 • Emotional regulation – Emotional regulation is one of the most important skills taught during DBT groups.
 By learning to manage overwhelming and difficult emotions, you can ease emotional suffering and pain.